 Ah, regret; it’s a pesky beast.
 Interestingly, there is some cool science behind it.
 We asked people in our weekly Twitter poll “Do you have something you did not do in your life that you greatly regret missing out on?”
-74% of people said yes,they did regret something they didn’t do.
-Three quarters of us feel the pain of regret and I know it’s brutal, but what about the science?
+Seventy-four percent of the respondents said, “Yes,” they did regret something they didn’t do.
+Three-quarters of us feel the pain of regret.
+I know it’s brutal, but what about the science?
 I turned to the research to find out what we can do to make regret less painful.

-Thomas Gilovich is the leading researcher on regret and he did a study called “The Experience of Regret: What, When, Why.”
-Here’s the bad news:e found that although most of us experience regret, it doesn’t fade over time.
+Thomas Gilovich is the leading researcher on regret.
+He conducted a study called “The Experience of Regret: What, When, Why.”
+Here’s the bad news: He found that although most of us experience regret, it doesn’t fade over time.

 He asked people in his study, “When you look back on your experiences in life, what do you regret more, those things that you did but wish you hadn’t or those things that you didn’t do but wish you had?”

-54% were regrets of inaction whereas only 12% of people regretted their actions more.
-The remaining 34% of people said they most regretted decisions that didn’t fit into either category.
+Fifty-four percent of the respondents said they regretted inaction, whereas only twelve percent regretted taking action.
+The remaining thirty-four percent of respondents said they most regretted decisions that didn’t fit into either category.

 This contributes to something called the Zeigarnik Effect: Regrettable failures to act tend to be more memorable and enduring than regrettable actions.
 When we regret something that we didn’t do, we have unrealized ambitions and unfulfilled intentions and incomplete goals.
 In other words, we have wishes that we didn’t get to act upon.